Small-Tech-Hub/.github/profile/README.md

 ## Our Purpose 😇
 Our organization's main purpose is to help out beginner developers with open source, by providing them beginner friendly but real world projects.
-They can learn more about `git` and `github` by contributing in these peojects, as well as the technologies.
+They can learn more about `git` and `github` by contributing in these projects, as well as the technologies.
 By working in a community they can learn **professional comunication**, **best practices**,  **programming patterns** and more.

 ## Our Goals 🥅
 Our goals are to make this organization even bigger and reach more more people in future.